Our top pick for

 |Level of controversy||2|

-While L Brands's payout ratio might seem fairly standard, it's worth remembering that L Brands may be investing much of the rest of its net profits in future growth.
+While L Brands's payout ratio might seem low, this can signify that L Brands is investing more in its future growth.

 L Brands's most recent dividend payout was on 6 March 2020.
 The latest dividend was paid out to all shareholders who bought their shares by 20 February 2020 (the "ex-dividend date").